kencx/source/content/projects/keyb.md

 weight: 4
 draft: false
 repo_url: https://github.com/kencx/keyb
-post_url:
+post_url: posts/keyb
 tools:
 - Go
 ---

 A lightweight hotkey cheatsheet in the terminal. `keyb` can create and view custom hotkey cheatsheets in a nice TUI.
 It supports fuzzy filtering, vim key bindings and is fully customizable.
-I use it everyday as a popup cheatsheet for keybinds or short commands.